awsdocs/aws-doc-sdk-examples/javav2/example_code/firehose/Readme.md

 	java com.example.firehose.ListDeliveryStreams

- ## Testing the Amazon Kinesis Data Firehose
+ ## Testing the Kinesis Data Firehose Java files

-You can test the Amazon Kinesis Data Firehose Java code examples by running a test file named **AmazonFirehoseServiceIntegrationTest**.
+You can test the Java code examples for Kinesis Data Firehose by running a test file named **AmazonFirehoseServiceIntegrationTest**.
 This file uses JUnit 5 to run the JUnit tests and is located in the **src/test/java** folder.
-For more information, see [https://junit.org/junit5/](https://junit.org/junit5/) .
+For more information, see [https://junit.org/junit5/](https://junit.org/junit5/).

 You can run the JUnit tests from a Java IDE, such as IntelliJ, or from the command line by using Maven.
-As each test is run, you can view messages that inform you if the various tests succeed or fail.
+As each test runs, you can view messages that inform you if the various tests succeed or fail.
 For example, the following message informs you that Test 3 passed.

 	Test 3 passed

 **WARNING**: _Running these JUnit tests manipulates real Amazon resources and may incur charges on your account._

  ### Properties file
-Before running the Amazon Forecast JUnit tests, you must define values in the **config.properties** file located in the **resources** folder.
+Before running the Kinesis Data Firehose JUnit tests, you must define values in the **config.properties** file located in the **resources** folder.
 This file contains values that are required to run the JUnit tests.
-For example, you define a stream name used in the tests.
+For example, you define a delivery stream name used in the tests.
 If you do not define all values, the JUnit tests fail.

 Define these values to successfully run the JUnit tests:

-- **bucketARN** - The Amazon Resource Name (ARN) of a bucket where data stream are written.
+- **bucketARN** - The Amazon Resource Name (ARN) of a bucket where delivery streams are written.
-- **roleARN** - An Amazon Resource Name (ARN) of an iAM Role that has permissions that Kinesis Data Firehose needs .
+- **roleARN** - The ARN of an IAM role that has permissions that Kinesis Data Firehose needs.
-- **newStream** - The name of a data stream to create.
+- **newStream** - The name of a delivery stream to create.
-- **existingStream** - An existing data stream.
+- **existingStream** - An existing delivery stream.
 - **textValue** - Text to use as a record for the **PutRecord** test.

 ### Command line